trimble-oss/website-modus-bootstrap.trimble.com/content/utilities/flex.md

 Flexbox can do some pretty awesome things when you mix flex alignments with auto margins.
 Shown below are three examples of controlling flex items via auto margins: default (no auto margin), pushing two items to the right (`.mr-auto`), and pushing two items to the left (`.ml-auto`).

-**Unfortunately, IE11 does not properly support auto margins on flex items whose parent has a non-default** `justify-content `value.
-[See this StackOverflow answer](https://stackoverflow.com/a/37535548) for more details.

 {{< example id="example-flex-auto-margins" >}}
 <div class="d-flex highlighted mb-3">
   <div class="p-2 highlighted">Flex item</div>